timjogorman/RicherEventDescription/guidelines.md

 written.
 The bracketed events below would be marked as ``BEFORE'' (and all other EVENTs and TIMEX3s are unmarked):

-\ex.
-The *shooting* *shocked* the small city.
+- The *shooting* *shocked* the small city.

-\ex.
-He is taking in adequate nutrition and adequate fluids; consumed 3500 *calories* and drank 2-3 liters of *fluid*.
+- He is taking in adequate nutrition and adequate fluids; consumed 3500 *calories* and drank 2-3 liters of *fluid*.

-\ex.
-This is unchanged and may be related to treatment *changes*.
+- This is unchanged and may be related to treatment *changes*.

-\ex.
-Today's study demonstrates a marked improvement compared to the prior 9-16-03 *study*.
+- Today's study demonstrates a marked improvement compared to the prior 9-16-03 *study*.

-\ex.
-Until last week, the patient had had no *nausea*.
+- Until last week, the patient had had no *nausea*.

-\ex.
-She had experienced no *dizziness* until the *start* of chemotherapy.
+- She had experienced no *dizziness* until the *start* of chemotherapy.

-\ex.
-The patient had had no *fever* before the *start* of her *surgery* last week.
+- The patient had had no *fever* before the *start* of her *surgery* last week.